CheckiePy/CheckiePyCore/README.md

 }
 ```

-If inspection isn't applicable to any line then "lines" property should be omitted.
+If inspection isn't applicable to some line then "lines" property should be omitted.

 # License